svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 the space limited boot loader.
 One of the difficulties with the patch is, that for Flash memory space above 8K the interrupt vector addresses can hold a JMP or also a RJMP instruction!
+Currently the bootloader assumes, that only JMP intructions are used in the interrupt vector table, if the processor has more than 8 kByte flash memory.

 =======================================================================================
 Available options